luanpotter/shattered-wilds/docs/arcane.md

 #### Confuse Mind [Special Attack]

-The Caster tries to mentally confuse a sentient Being's mind (within 1m), causing them to become [[Condition_Distracted | Distracted]] unless they resist with a Tenacity Check.
-Shifts can be used to cause [[Resource_Focus_Point | FP]] damage.
+The Caster tries to mentally confuse a sentient Being's mind (within 1m), causing them to become [[Distracted]] unless they resist with a Tenacity Check.
+Shifts can be used to cause [[Focus_Point | FP]] damage.
 **Minimal Augmentation**: 0

 #### Erode Will [Special Attack]

-The Caster tries to mentally tax a sentient Being's willpower (within 1m), causing them to lose 1[[Resource_Spirit_Point | SP]] unless they resist with a Resolve Check.
+The Caster tries to mentally tax a sentient Being's willpower (within 1m), causing them to lose 1[[Spirit_Point | SP]] unless they resist with a Resolve Check.
 **Minimal Augmentation**: -3 [Potency: Greater Intensity]

 #### Ensnare [Special Attack]